pypeclub/pypeclub.github.io/docs/admin_install.md

 There are a few features in `deploy.json` that needs to be explained in further detail.

-This is list of keys used and their function:
+Here is a list of keys used and their function:

 - `PYPE_CONFIG` - path to Pype configuration repository.
-- `init_env` - these are environment file in Pype configuration repository that are loaded immediately after Pype starts.
-These contains basic functionality.
+- `init_env` - these are environment files in Pype configuration repository that are loaded immediately after Pype starts.
+They define basic functionality.
   ```js
   "init_env": ["global", "avalon", "ftrack", "deadline"]
   ```
-  For example, if you don't use *Deadline* but you need *Muster* support, change `deadline` -> `muster`.
+  For example, if you don't use *Deadline* but you need *Muster* support, change `deadline` to `muster`.
   Pype will then load `{PYPE_CONFIG}/environments/muster.json` and set environment variables there.
 - `repositories`: this is list of repositories that will be deployed to `repos/`.
 There are few options for each repository:

   - `name`: name of repository will be used as directory name
-  - `url`: url of git repository
+  - `url`: url of the git repository
   - `branch` or `tag`: this specify either branch - it's *HEAD* will be checked out, or `tag` - commit tagged with specified tag will be checked out.